Executive IT Services

 Organization executives, VIPs, and wealthy families often have IT security needs far greater and more complex than small to even mid-sized organizations.
 The IT operations of such individuals are attractive targets for hackers.

-The proper mindset for executive IT security is to assume that assets are under surveillance by hackers and to be proactive with countermeasures.
+The proper mindset for executive IT services and security is to assume that assets are under surveillance by hackers and to be proactive with countermeasures.
 Hackers factor in ta target’s security posture during their reconnaissance activities, and therefore it is essential to demonstrate strong measures to ward off attacks.